AugustNing/princeton-food/README.md

 Meng Gao Yang BBQ (Edison) - really fun place for skewers that you cook yourself.
 You can also call ahead and they can grill a whole lamb leg for you (this is pricey but cool)

 Wonder Seafood Restaurant :speaking_head: (Edison) - I asked my friend if they had recommendations for push cart dim sum and they said this place has it.
 I think they should still have push carts?

+---

+## NYC Food ????

+It’s a princeton rite of passage to go to nyc for a day trip.
+Unless you have a bunch of friends in nyc, once you’ve seen all the large landmarks nyc isnt that fun.
+Well if you’re there might as well have some good food.
+Most of these foods are Asian btw (Vaguely sorted by distance from Penn Station)

+KTown is a great for Korean food (duh) and is really close to Penn Station.
+Some of the places I’ve been to are highlighted below

+Grace Street (KTown) - classic spot for fancy desserts.
+Would recommend their cheesecake, shaved ice, and boba toast.

+Pocha (KTown, various locations) - Pocha is a Korean style pub/bar/restaurant with various locations around KTown.
+Good for decently priced beer and Soju and they also have good Korean food.
+Lines might be long on a weekend so plan accordingly.

+Gopchang Story (KTown) - sort of got instagram/tiktok famous since they specialized in intestine KBBQ.
+Worth trying it out if you think you’ll like it since it’s decently unique.

+Izakaya MEW NYC (Midtown) - well priced Japanese food, esp their lunch menu

+Artichoke Basille's Pizza (chain with many locations in manhattan, closest one to Penn Station is near Time Square (37th and Broadway)) :speaking_head: - pizza chain that my friends quite like, ~$7 a slice.
+The slices are pretty rich and heavy, esp their namesake aritchoke pizza.

+$1 Pizza (most places in NYC, esp on the south side) - There are many places with $1 pizza and although it’s not worth your time to go out of your way for it, I want to mention it since I think it’s really cool.
+Popular to quick eats and late nights but some are open during the day.

+Other Half Brewing Company (there’s a taproom in Midtown at Rockefeller Center, but their main locations which have outdoor seating/better vibes are in Domino Park and Brooklyn) - According to my beer drinking friends, this is one of their favorite breweries in NYC.
+Brews lean towards IPAs and higher ABV.

+Olio e Piu (Greenwich Village) - Italian food (good for pasta and pizzas) with a really nice aesthetic, esp their outdoor dining area (if it’s still up, was up in 2021)

+Sotto 13 (Greenwich Village) - they have this “social brunch” on the weekends that’s really good for a group (make a reservation).
+It’s $40 per person (before tax and tip) and you get to choose starters, mains, sides, and cocktails that the group shares.

+Blind Tiger (West Village) :speaking_head: - if you’re into drinking beers, this is a great place for a variety of microbreweries on tap.

+Most of Chinatown (Manhattan) has great cheap eats!
+Below are a few places friends have recommended to me. **bringing cash**.
+Flushing has even more and better Chinese food but it's sort of far.

+Chai Spot (Chinatown) - cool cafe with overpriced teas, but they have a very cool drinking area with lots of cushions where you can sit or lie down.
+Good place to chill out for a bit if you’re tired or want to do work (fast wifi)

+Shu Jiao Fu Zhou (Chinatown) :speaking_head: - great no-nonsense eatery for hand made dumplings and noodle soups

+Wah Fung Fast Food (Chinatown) :speaking_head: - delicious and cheap roast pork/chicken, veggies, and rice, i think for $8.
+Expect a short but well worth wait

+Shuka (SoHo??) - brunch spot for mediterranean food, well priced (~$30 with tax and tip included), decently veg friendly, sorta vegan friendly??

+Ample Hills Creamery (chain with many locations in Brooklyn, but have shops in Chelsea and Lower East Side) - If you havent gotten enough ice cream at Princeton, this is a solid place for scoops.

+Casa Enrique (Long Island City) - Michelin star Mexian restaurant on the relatively cheap side (like $40-50 per person tax and tip included).
+However you have to make a reservation early in advance or go on a weekday.

+Meadowsweet (Williamsburg/Brooklyn) - Michelin star new american restaurant.
+Less than $30 brunch w tax and tip included, and $50 dinner with tax and tip included if you dont get drinks.
+Their mains are ok - if you’re going with friends I would recommend sharing a bunch of appitizers (their appitizers are great).